In the Spirit of the Sunday Confessional, I have one to make…

 Moving On Up

-Of course, you’ll need a scissor for cutting.
+Of course, you’ll need scissors for cutting.
 A yarn cutter pendant is attractive and good for travel.
-While gauge is not very important while learning, a tape measure or ruler is essential once you graduate to projects.
+While a gauge is not very important while learning, a tape measure or ruler is essential once you graduate to projects.
 While you can use any tape measure or ruler, my “Mr. Roboto” tape measure makes me smile.

 I always encourage people I teach to get a good reference book.
 It’s good to have something to fall back on, learn some history and terms, and it aids in good pattern reading.
 Like needles, hooks, and yarn, the “right” reference book is entirely a matter of personal taste.

-Don’t feel intimidated if you don’t understand many of the concepts ay first; they will come to light as you grow in knowledge.
-I always have to go to my books for things I don’t do often like short rows and seaming.
+Don’t feel intimidated if you don’t understand many of the concepts at first; they will come to light as you grow in knowledge.
+I always have to go to my books for things I don’t often do like short rows and seaming.